canjs/canjs/view/stache/doc/basics.md

 [can.stache.Helpers helper tags] in addition to the basic tags which can be used for richer functionality where modifying the data ahead of time isn't viable.

-Just like [can.EJS EJS], Stache can be used for [can.stache.Binding live binding] templates.
+Just like [can.ejs EJS], Stache can be used for [can.stache.Binding live binding] templates.
 As opposed to EJS, however, Stache will automatically inject the `attr()` calls on observable and compute objects to wire it up.